HumlabLu/lucris-rs/README.md

 the research-data.
 'Chatbot' between quotation marks because it only answers single questions without looking at the previous questions and answers.

-It is built using the `Gradio` chat bot framework (making it realtively easy to host it on HuggingFace).
+It is built using the `Gradio` chat bot framework (making it relatively easy to host it on HuggingFace).

 It uses the Ollama framework to run an LLM locally.